 Part 2: Order PCB Assembly Going through Testings Before Delivery

 If you ask a PCB manufacturer to assemble your boards, you must want to get boards that were already been tested before going to your hand.
 Otherwise, you will have to test them, which is fussy and cozy.
 Here is a good choice to have your PCBs made, assembled, and tested at once - working with PCBONLINE.
 This is a one-stop PCB company that is good at advanced circuit boards.
 You can have them make, assemble, and even design advanced PCBs, and they test your PCB carefully before delivering it to you.

-PCBONLINE ensures PCB quality by precise PCBA testing:
+PCBONLINE ensures PCB quality through precise PCBA testing:

 - SPI, x-ray testing, AOI, functional testing, and aging testing are conducted default free of charge.

-- You can require any other PCBA testings from us, like flying probe test, boundary scan, peel test, solder float test, solderability test, micro-sectioning analysis, PCB contamination testing.
+- You can require any other PCBA tests from us, like flying probe test, boundary scan, peel test, solder float test, solderability test, micro-sectioning analysis, PCB contamination testing.